CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-databases.md

 ## Available parameters

-- **start**: the first profile to be requested -**limit**: the length of the batch that is requested
+- **start**: the first profile to be requested
+- **limit**: the length of the batch that is requested
-- **total**l: whether or not the total number of profiles in the database should be counted
+- **total**: whether or not the total number of profiles in the database should be counted

 More information on the meaning of start, limit and total parameters can be found in the [article on paging](rest-paging).